Financial AID & Scholarships

 - Enroll with an Admissions Counselor

-- Fill out the Scholarship application excel form and send it to one of our FA officers
+- Please fill out the Scholarship application excel form and send it to one of our FA officers.

 - Once documents are complete, each case will be presented to the Scholarship Committee, and they will provide a resolution to the student.

-- If the award is granted, the student is required to sign the Financial Aid Package provided: Award Letter, Cost Sheet, and Payment Plans.
+- If the award is granted, the student must sign the Financial Aid Package provided: Award Letter, Cost Sheet, and Payment Plans.

 - The first installment must be paid in a maximum of 7 days to reserve the scholarship amount in the system.

 *Keiser University is not able to provide full scholarships.
-The student and parents will always have to pay the portion of tuition and fees that is not covered by the financial aid funds.
+The student and parents will always have to pay the portion of tuition and fees that the financial aid funds do not cover.